 Is Edward Jones right for you?

-Edward Jones may appeal to a broad swath of inexperienced, as well as sophisticated individual investors since it has multiple offerings and allows clients to choose their level of involvement with their accounts.
+Edward Jones may appeal to a broad swath of inexperienced as well as sophisticated individual investors, as it has multiple offerings and allows clients to choose their level of involvement with their accounts.
 In particular, clients looking for a local financial advisor in their community who does not require a seven-figure investment may want to take a look at Edward Jones.

 Since advisors can earn commissions by recommending certain products, be sure to find out why they are suggesting certain products and how much they may earn if you sign up.
 You should also understand that Edward Jones has multiple disciplinary disclosures, although this is more common for huge firms such as this one.
 And if you are looking for intensive financial planning services, Edward Jones isn’t for you, as it focuses on portfolio management.
 Be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.